Allosaurus: Social behavior

-Although Allosaurus may have hunted in packs, it has been argued that Allosaurus and other theropods had largely aggressive interactions instead of cooperative interactions with other members of their own species.
-The study in question noted that cooperative hunting of prey much larger than an individual predator, as is commonly inferred for theropod dinosaurs, is rare among vertebrates in general, and modern diapsid carnivores (including lizards, crocodiles, and birds) rarely cooperate to hunt in such a way.
-Instead, they are typically territorial and will kill and cannibalize intruders of the same species, and will also do the same to smaller individuals that attempt to eat before they do when aggregated at feeding sites.
+Although Allosaurus may have hunted in packs, it has been argued that Allosaurus and other theropods had largely aggressive interactions instead of cooperative interactions with other members of their own species, noting that cooperative hunting of prey much larger than an individual predator, as is commonly inferred for theropod dinosaurs, is rare among vertebrates in general.
 According to this interpretation, the accumulation of remains of multiple Allosaurus individuals at the same site; e.g., in the Cleveland–Lloyd Quarry, are not due to pack hunting, but to the fact that Allosaurus individuals were drawn together to feed on other disabled or dead allosaurs, and were sometimes killed in the process.
 This could explain the high proportion of juvenile and subadult allosaurs present, as juveniles and subadults are disproportionally killed at modern group feeding sites of animals like crocodiles and Komodo dragons.
 The same interpretation applies to Bakker's lair sites.
 There is some evidence for cannibalism in Allosaurus, including Allosaurus shed teeth found among rib fragments, possible tooth marks on a shoulder blade, and cannibalized allosaur skeletons among the bones at Bakker's lair sites.

-On the other hand, pathological analysis done by Foth et al. argued evidence of surviving serious injuries may support gregariousness in Allosaurus.
+On the other hand, it has also been noted by other workers that intraspecific conflict and cannibalism has been well-documented even in highly social modern carnivores and thus cannot be used to rule out cooperative behaviors in non-avian theropods, while the traditional view of cooperative hunting being largely restricted to mammals and being relatively rare in modern diapsid carnivores (including lizards, crocodiles, and birds) has come into question as a result of more recent research, suggesting that true cooperative hunting was possible even in the most basal non-avian theropods.
+Pathological analysis done by Foth et al. argued that evidence of surviving serious injuries may support gregariousness in Allosaurus.